bchaffin/bchaffin.github.io/recaman/recaman.markdown

 We're going to be getting into some pretty big numbers.
 There are plenty of libraries like GMP which handle arbitrary-precision integers, but their numbers are typically implemented as a data structure which has a storage array of 64-bit elements for the data, and some additional fields containing other information about the number, like its size.
 Also the storage array may be dynamically allocated, which means there is additional metadata maintained by the `malloc` library.
 The numbers of this sequence are big-ish, but not _that_ big -- up to a couple hundred bytes -- so that overhead is significant.
 I want to store as many numbers as possible as densely as possible, without any space wasted on metadata or padding out to a multiple of 64 bits.

 There's always a price to be paid somewhere.
 My solution is extremely space-efficient, not too bad for performance, and terrible for complexity and code size.
 I use C++ templates to create a different class for numbers of each different size in bytes.
-The operators for addition, comparison, etc. are overridden to work on arbitrary-sized arrays of bytes.
+The operators for addition, comparison, etc. are overridden to work on arbitrary-sized arrays of bytes, and the class is declared with `__attribute__ ((packed))` so that arrays of them will not be padded to get nice data alignment.

 I went through many versions of C code, inline assembly, and compiler intrinsics over the years to try to get these to use well-performing code.
 Most recently, I found that the [clang](https://clang.llvm.org/) compiler can recognize a specific code pattern as being a multi-precision add or subtract.
-So the routine for the `+=` operator looks like this, `n` is an array of bytes, `b` is the template parameter which is the length of `n`, and `U64`, `U32` and `U16` are macros which cast the argument to be a 64/32/16-bit pointer and dereference it:
+So the routine for the `+=` operator looks like this, where `n` is an array of bytes, `b` is the template parameter which is the length of `n`, and `U64`, `U32` and `U16` are macros which cast the argument to be a 64/32/16-bit pointer and dereference it:

 ```
+inline varnum<b>& operator += (const varnum<b> &x)
+{
     int64_t carry=0;

+    // Add all the full 8-byte chunks of x to this.
+The code uses 128-bit math to add the two
+    // sources plus carry-in and then extracts the carry-out from the upper 64 bits of the result,
+    // but the compiler should turn this into an efficient sequence of add-carry instructions.
     for (int i=0; i<=b-8; i+=8) {
         int128_t temp = (int128_t)carry + U64(n+i) + U64(x.n+i);
         U64(n+i) = temp;
         carry = temp >> 64;
     }

+    // Add any remaining upper bytes using 4/2/1-byte instructions
     if (b & 0x4) {
         int64_t temp = (int64_t)carry + U32(n+(b&(~0x7))) + U32(x.n+(b&(~0x7)));
         U32(n+(b&(~0x7))) = temp;